How Often Should You Water a Cactus (A Complete Guide)

 It’s not only the outside that gets affected when watered too often; poor drainage can also cause problems inside.

-If soil remains waterlogged for extended periods, roots will begin to rot from being constantly submerged in liquid.
+If soil remains waterlogged for extended periods, roots will begin to rot from constant submersion in liquid.
 When they die, so does the plant.

 How To Save an Overwatered Cactus

-An underwatered cactus is not as common as overwatering, but it’s still possible.
+An underwatered cactus is less common than an overwatered, but it’s still possible.

 The plant itself will be very dry and brittle to the touch.
 If you squeeze it, nothing comes out; no water at all!